nagilum/OAuth/README.md

 If you omit the redirect-url parameter, the function will try to put it together itself from the `$_SERVER` variable.

 You can initiate the OAuth v1 class yourself by using the following code.
-This is what the `OAuthProcess()` function for you based on the provider you specify.
+This is what the `OAuthProcess()` function does for you based on the provider you specify.

 ```php
 require_once 'OAuth1.php';